 What is your typical day when back home?

-I surf in the morning then have a big breakfast and start working on music in the afternoon.
-I like to have a glass of wine with friends for sunset, sometimes we have a jam, other times we head back in the water.
+I surf in the morning, then have a big breakfast and start working on music in the afternoon.
+After that, I like to have a glass of wine with friends for sunset; sometimes we have a jam, other times we head back in the water.

 I started music very young.
-My dad taught me the guitar and I also learnt the piano.
+My dad taught me the guitar, and I also learnt the piano.
 Today I write my own songs and record some.
-I’ve played concerts from the age of 17 and had a band in Reunion Island.
+I’ve played concerts since I was 17 and had a band in Reunion Island.
 Since moving to France when I was 18, I’ve performed in many acoustic concerts on the piano.
 I like to play with musicians in bars or at home.
 Music is essential to my balance.
 It has pulled me in when I was seriously drowning back in the day.
-I give my heart a voice when I sing, so I can express my inner feelings.
+I give my heart a voice when I sing so that I can express my inner feelings.
 It’s a crucial need for me to share my music and play it loud.
-Live concerts are good for this too and they are moments of sharing.
+Live concerts are good for this too, and they are moments of sharing.
 I can see my messages being received in the eyes of the audience.
 It’s truly gratifying.

 “Music helps me put words and melodies to the sensations and feelings surfing provides.”

 Does your guitar follow you on surf trips?

 If I can, I bring the ukulele.
 But I am usually way over the baggage allowance with boards, so I end up only taking a notebook, and I play in my head.

 Does surfing inspire you?